 So...
 How Safe Is Niagara Falls Really?

-- Currency - The official currency of Canada is the Canadian dollar and due to the fact that Canada is not very expensive country to be explored, many cheap attractions, food and drinks can be easily found.
+- Currency - The official currency of Canada is the Canadian dollar and since Canada is not a very expensive country to be explored, many cheap attractions, food, and drinks can be easily found.

 Niagara Falls Weather Averages (Temperatures)